-- Shift click (Click, holding down the Shift key, and clicking again) to highlight text, icons, or other objects.
+Shift click (Click, holding down the Shift key, and clicking again) to highlight text, icons, or other objects.
 See our Shift click page for further information, instructions, and interactive examples.

 How to click without a mouse

-Using a keyboard you can also perform the same action as a click by pressing either the Spacebar key or the Enter key on the keyboard.
-For example, if you press Tab key now and continue to press Tab to navigate through each of the links on this page once you get to a link you want to "click" you can press the Enter key on the keyboard to follow that link.
+Using a keyboard, you can also perform the same action as a click by pressing either the Spacebar key or the Enter key on the keyboard.
+For example, if you press Tab repeatedly to navigate through each of the links on this page, you can press Enter on the keyboard to follow the currently highlighted link.

 If you need to right-click with a keyboard, see our right-click page for further information and examples.